seisbench/seisbench/docs/pages/data_format.rst

 *  `unit (optional)`: The measurement unit, e.g., mps for meters per second.
    For multiple quantities measures, again the slash should be used.
-   It is highly adviced not to mix different units for the same quantity within one dataset, e.g., do not mix `mps` and `cmps`.
+   It is highly advised not to mix different units for the same quantity within one dataset, e.g., do not mix `mps` and `cmps`.

 *  `instrument_response (optional)`: Information if the instrument response was restituted.
    Common values are "not restituted" or "restituted".